Honey Bee forages wax on Leaves of the Cedar tree. White Wax foraged by honey bee on cedar leaves, photos of bees pollen basket filled with white wax.

 Note on the photo below the specks of white wax on the stems and leaves of the cedar tree.

-The tree produces cones and small flower like cones were noticed.
-Does not produce pollen.
+The tree produces cones and small flower like cones were noticed but does not produce pollen.

-The cedar tree producers resin on the bark, as well as sap.
-White wax on the leaves as well.
+The cedar tree producers resin on the bark, as well as sap, with white wax on the leaves as well.

 Foraging honey bee on cedar leaves.

 These tiny flower like cones were on our cedar tree.

 A honey bee came and started to forage the white wax.
 Collecting the wax in pollen baskets and eating it as well.